wing5wong/artisan-whs-static/source/_courses/TEC2.md

 assessment_type: Achievement Standard
 leads_to:
   - TEC3
-course_fees: Take-home component charges may apply.
+course_fees: $80 for Take-home component
 ---
 To further extend students' understanding of technology and provide an in-depth course of study which explores manufacturing processes and systems, problem solving and design to an advanced level.
 The course will focus on increasing students technological capability, knowledge and their understanding of how technology interacts with society.
 Students will develop project solutions to industry standards exploring production processes and systems.
 A challenging course for motivated students.